-Emma Garrett is a second-year staffer and the arts editor of The Muse.
-When she’s not writing feverishly, she’s reading whatever she can get her hands...
+Emma Garrett is a third-year staffer and the co-editor-in-chief on The Muse.
+When she’s not writing, she’s reading whatever she can get her hands on,...

 STRINGS ORCHESTRA CONCERT RESONATES IN MEYER HALL